 Definition

 Present wishes refer to the desires and choices expressed by a person at the current moment.
-These might change from their past stated wishes as circumstances and personal views evolve.
+These might change from their past stated wishes as circumstances and personal views change.

 Examples of Present Wishes